Jun 20, 2017

 Fergus Shanahan and John Cryan elected to Royal Irish Academy

 Professor Fergus Shanahan and Prof John Cryan were among eighteen new members elected to the Royal Irish Academy, Ireland’s leading body of experts in the sciences and humanities.

-Since 1785 membership of the Academy has been a More
+Since 1785 membership of the Academy More

 Congratulations to the APC Winners at Irish Laboratory Awards 2017!